marcdecline/marcdecline/README.md

-- 🔭 Working in personal projects with Typescript, Express, React, Angular and Firebase
+- 🔭 Working in personal projects

-- 💻 Typescript/Javascript, Angular, React, NodeJS, Express, Sequelize, PostgreSQL, Symfonyt, Python, Django.
+- 🫰 In love with Typescript, React, NodeJS, Sequelize, Express and Firebase.

-- 📘 I am currently working as a developer at [Güell Consulting](https://www.guellconsulting.com/)
+- 💼 I am currently working as a developer at [Güell Consulting](https://www.guellconsulting.com/)

 <br />